ZenleX-Dost/GENAI-DFX/README.md

+# GENERATIVE AI IN PRODUCT DESIGN (AND RESPECTING DFX ASPECTS)

-# This Project is made by Amine EL HEND and Mouad BOULAID
+### This Project is made by : Amine EL HEND & Mouad BOULAID

 ## Problem of traditional product design with Dfx
 Whenever a product is getting made, it must go through a phase in which the industrial designers make prototypes and try to represent the product the customer is willing to buy.